Classification of irreducible Harish-Chandra modules over full toroidal Lie algebras and higher-dimensional Virasoro algebras: Introduction

 For the first time in \cite{BB} (also see \cite{BZ}), a large family of highest weight type modules with finite-dimensional weight spaces was constructed for some classes of $\mathbb{Z}^{n+1}$-graded Lie algebras, thereby generalizing the notion of highest weight modules over $\mathcal{V}ir$ (and over $\tau$).

-In \cite{E}, almost a couple of decades ago, Eswara Rao conjectured that every non-trivial irreducible Harish-Chandra module over $\mathcal{V}ir$ has to come from either (i) a quotient of a module of tensor fields on a $(n+1)$-dimensional torus or (ii) a highest weight type module twisted by an automorphism from $GL(n+1, \mathbb{Z})$.
+In \cite{E}, a couple of decades ago, Eswara Rao conjectured that every non-trivial irreducible Harish-Chandra module over $\mathcal{V}ir$ has to come from either (i) a quotient of a module of tensor fields on an $(n+1)$-dimensional torus or (ii) a highest weight type module twisted by an automorphism from $GL(n+1, \mathbb{Z})$.

 The above stated conjecture of Eswara Rao is also intimately connected to the classification of irreducible Harish-Chandra modules for the full toroidal Lie algebra $\tau$.
-The classification of irreducible $integrable$ Harish-Chandra modules over $\tau$ was carried out in \cite{EJ} (also see \cite{CD}).
-In \cite{B}, several $non$-$zero$ $level$ modules of highest weight type over $\tau$ (referred to as $bounded$ modules in \cite{B}) were explicitly constructed through vertex algebras.
-In the language of physics, the term bounded used in this context corresponds to the fact that there must exist lowest states of energy for the modules in this category (see Remark \ref{Yuly}).
-These bounded modules were also used to obtain explicit realizations of highest weight type modules for $\mathcal{W}_{n+1}$ \cite{YF}.
+The classification of irreducible \textit{integrable} Harish-Chandra modules over $\tau$ was carried out in \cite{EJ} (also see \cite{CD}).
+In \cite{B}, several irreducible modules over $\tau$ of highest weight type (referred to as \textit{bounded} modules in \cite{B}) of \textit{non-zero level} were explicitly constructed through vertex algebras.
+These bounded modules were also used to obtain realizations of highest weight type modules for $\mathcal{W}_{n+1}$ \cite{YF}.

 The main purpose of our paper is to classify the irreducible Harish-Chandra modules over $\tau$.
 In this process, we also obtain the classification of all possible irreducible Harish-Chandra modules over $\mathcal{V}ir$, thereby proving Eswara Rao's conjecture.